leadustin/QIDI-up2date-english/dryer/dryer.md

 + STOP_DRYING
 + STATUS_DRYING

-STATUS_TROCKNUNG is automatically executed by START_TROCKNUNG and can therefore be hidden in the macro configuration menu.
+STATUS_DRYING is automatically executed by START_TROCKNUNG and can therefore be hidden in the macro configuration menu.

 ### Configuration and function of the START_TROCKNUNG macro
 The small arrow to the right of the macro button opens the configuration menu.
 The following menu items can be configured: